nomemory/mapneat/README.md

 In the lambda method we pass to the `/=` operation we have access to:
 * `sourceCtx()` which represents the `ReadContext` of the source.
 We can use this to read JSON Paths just like in the example above;
 * `targetCtx()` which represents the `ReacContext` of the target.
-This is calculated each time on the method is called, so it contains only the changes that were made up until that point.
+This is calculated each time we call the method.
+So, it contains only the changes that were made up until that point.
 In most cases this shouldn't be called.

 In case we are using an inner JSON structure, we also have reference to the parent source and target contexts:
 * `parent.sourceCtx()`